EtienneLamoureux/TQVaultAE/README.md

 ## Troubleshooting and F.A.Q.
 **Q. Does TQVaultAE modify my items?
 The stats I see are not the same as the ones ingame.**

 *A. No, unless you specifically use the cheats, TQVaultAE doesn't alter items in any way.
 The difference you see is simply due to the way stats are generated in Titan Quest: each item has base stats and a unique seed that modifies those stats.
 TQVaultAE only displays the base stats (and not the modifications due to the RNG).*

 **Q. Can I use TQVaultAE while playing the game?**

-*A. Yes, the setting "Allow hot reload features" allow TQVaultAE to reflect any change you make "in game".
-Be aware that any unsaved changes made in TQVaultAE will be lost.*
+*A. Only when using the "Allow hot reload features" setting, otherwise it is not safe to do so.
+Even then, be aware that any unsaved changes made in TQVaultAE will be lost when interacting with in-game inventories.*
-*Here's how things work.*

-See #382 for details

-- *TQVaultAE save changes when it's closed.*
-- *Changes done in the Transfer Area, Storage Area or Relic Vault can be retrieved in game as long as the caravan __is not__ opened in game when you close TQVaultAE.*
-- *Changes done in the Equipment panel or Inventory are __ok__ when the character __is not loaded in game__.*
-- *Changes done in the Equipment panel or Inventory are __lost__ when the character __is loaded in game__.
-You have to go back to the start screen of the game, save your changes by quitting TQVaultAE and reload you character.*

 **Q. What happened to my items, I transferred items to my character and they are not there in game?**